 A. Yes.
-The project has two sponsors, The Arts Collaborative (based in California), and Artists Building Capacity as World Citizens (or ABC World Citizens, based in New Hampshire).
-Both are registered 501(c)3 non-profits.
+The project’s sponsor is a 501(c)3 non-profit called Artists Building Capacity as World Citizens (or ABC World Citizens), based in New Hampshire and also registered in California.

-Q. Would my donation go to the non-profit sponsors, or to the project's creative director?
+Q. Would my donation go to the non-profit sponsor, or to the project's creative director?

-A. It would go to whichever of the project's two non-profit sponsors you prefer to donate to, The Arts Collaborative or ABC World Citizens.
+A. It would go to the non-profit sponsor, ABC World Citizens.
 The artistic director does not receive or manage funds.
-The Arts Collaborative and ABC World Citizens receive earmarked donations, provide professional bookkeeping.
+ABC World Citizens receives earmarked donations and provides professional bookkeeping.
 ABC World Citizens is the project's fiscal sponsor and handles project expenses.

 Q. What will the funds be used for?